 If a mother is unable to or does not wish to breastfeed, the scientists say their study could help redesign infant formula to more closely match breast milk.

-If you’re planning for a bundle of joy, the Birth Center at Shady Grove Adventist Hospital and the Women’s and Infant’s Center at Washington Adventist Hospital offer everything Mom wants and everything Baby needs to welcome your newest addition with sophisticated delivery and recovery suites in a home-like atmosphere.
-Shady Grove Adventist Hospital has been commended by the state for leading the way in implementing breastfeeding support policies for new mothers, and both Shady Grove Adventist and Washington Adventist Hospitals have been awarded as breastfeeding-friendly workplaces in recognition of the health benefits of breastfeeding for our patients and staff, and their babies.
+If you’re planning for a bundle of joy, the Birth Center at Adventist HealthCare Shady Grove Medical Center and the Women’s and Infant’s Center at Washington Adventist Hospital offer everything Mom wants and everything Baby needs to welcome your newest addition with sophisticated delivery and recovery suites in a home-like atmosphere.
+Adventist HealthCare Shady Grove Medical Center has been commended by the state for leading the way in implementing breastfeeding support policies for new mothers, and both Adventist HealthCare Shady Grove Medical Centerand Washington Adventist Hospitals have been awarded as breastfeeding-friendly workplaces in recognition of the health benefits of breastfeeding for our patients and staff, and their babies.

 Hear the medical director of Shady Grove Adventist’s Pediatrics Department explain the significance of the study on WTOP.